onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 ```

 * Input: state `m`, encoding index `k`, resolution level `r`.
-* Output: a finite vector of summary statistics that capture quantum features at that scale, such as coherence between selected basis states, entanglement indicators between subsystems, and spectral features of the reduced density operator.
+* Output: a finite vector of summary statistics that capture quantum features at that scale, such as coherence between selected basis states, entanglement indicators between subsystems and spectral features of the reduced density operator.
 * Nonnegativity or boundedness is assumed where relevant.
 Exact ranges are not needed for this effective description.

 2. Classical structure observable